chamilo/chamilo-lms/app/Resources/public/assets/mediaelement/README.md

 In general, `MediaElement.js` supports **IE11+, MS Edge, Chrome, Firefox, Safari, iOS 8+** and **Android 4.0+**.

 **It is strongly recommended to read the entire documentation and check the `demo` folder to get the most out of this package**.
 Visit [here](docs) to start.

+## * IMPORTANT NOTE for Safari users (Jun 8, 2017)

+Since Sierra version, `autoplay` policies have changed.
+You may experience an error if you try to execute `play` programatically or via `autoplay` attribute with MediaElement, unless `muted` attribute is specified.

+For more information, read https://webkit.org/blog/7734/auto-play-policy-changes-for-macos/

 ## * IMPORTANT CHANGES on `4.2.0` version